Skip to main content

 File attachments

-To learn more, see Item attachments in Alloy Web.
+To learn more, see Item attachments in the Apps guide.

 An photo attachment of a street light asset